h-bryant/funcsim/docs/source/overview.rst

     from scipy import stats

-    def step(draw, hist):
+    def step(ugen, hist):
         # Function to take one step through time.
-The 'draw' argument
+The 'ugen' argument
         # is first and is required as with the static simulation.
         # The 'hist' argument is needed if 'f' refers to lagged values of
         # some sort, as in this example.